India is an ancient cultural country with the famous painting of India.

 Madhubani paintings are of two types – mural painting and aripan or alpana.

-It is a custom to make it at three special places of the house.
+It is a custom to make it at three special places in the house.

 For example, the place of worship, the Kohbar Room (in the room of the married), and on the house’s outer walls at weddings or any special celebration.